jleesys/odin-recipes/README.md

 # odin-recipes
-Recipes Page project - The Odin Project
+The Odin Project
+Project: Recipes

+Created a simple website using HTML ONLY (no CSS).
-Will create a main index page with hyperlinks to three recipe pages.
+Created a landing/index page with hyperlinks to 3 recipes.
-To continue updating README page as project progresses.
+Each webpage has an image and associated text (utilizing headers, unordered/ordered lists, paragraphs, etc).
+Developed good practice with Git commands and maintaining a repository on GitHub.